smucclaw/documentation/docs/output.rst

 -----------------------------------------
 useful compiler warnings and error messages
 -----------------------------------------
-TODO: collate compiler warnings and error messages as we see them
+TODO: collate compiler warnings and error messages as they occur